-If a concern is raised about the practice or behaviour of a member of staff, this information will be recorded and passed to Ali Foss (Principal).
-The Local Authority Designated Officer (LADO) will be contacted and the relevant guidance will be followed.
-If the allegation is against the Principal, the person receiving the allegation will contact the LADO or Chair of Governors directly.
-(Annex 5) Allegations of abuse against ex-members of staff will be referred to the police.
+If a concern is raised about the practise or behaviour of a member of staff, this information will be recorded and passed to Mark Henderson (Principal) or Sally Anne Spooner (HR Director).
+The Principal will make an assessment to determine if the matter is a 'low level concern' or an 'allegation'.
+The Local Authority Designated Officer (LADO) will be contacted for all allegations and the relevant guidance will be followed.
+If the Principal needs advice or guidance they will contact the LADO.
+If the allegation is against the Principal, the person receiving the allegation will contact the LADO or Chair of Governors or Trustees directly.
+Allegations of abuse against ex-members of staff will be referred to the police.
 Please read the separate policy on Dealing with Allegations of Abuse.